Do You Need a Box Spring?

 As we mentioned earlier, there are plenty of foundation options on the market for all kinds of sleepers.
 But when it comes to looking for a box spring alternative, there are really only two others to consider: the foundation and platform bed.
 Here’s how they differ.

-On the other hand, owners of more modern mattresses should probably skip them altogether.
-That said, there are other bed support options on the market – browse our selection of bed frames today!
+There are other bed support options on the market – browse our selection of bed frames today

 Strong, simple, storage friendly.